wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 > The `az aks create` command can take around 10 minutes to complete.
 > You can view the new cluster in the Azure Portal on the `Overview` page of your resource group.
+> If you see a warning banner at the top of the page about permissions, don't worry.
+It is warning you that you don't have permission to view the resources created by the cluster, but that's not an issue as you won't need to view or manage those directly.

 Before we can manage resources on the cluster, we need to get some access credentials.
 This command stores the necessary credentials in your `~/.kube/config` folder.